waheeduddin/dataWarehousing/README.md

 ## data file (".mdb"):
 microsfot access database file
 ## Project report(".pdf" file):
 explains the process and development steps in detail.
+Moreover it has results in it.

 # Reuslts:
    All questions were successfully answered. the screenshots of tableau dashboards are found in the project report.
 The business questions to be answered by the data were: